Useful Tips Before Your Wedding

 - Groom: I want your pockets empty! (phones prohibited)

-Girl should walk on a line
+Girls should pretend to walk in a line

 Walking legs wide open looks like a guy walking.